 It is with great sadness that I report the passing of Dawn E. Peterson, who succumbed to brain cancer on June 29 at the age of 61.
 They were truly an extraordinary one-of-a-kind character – a bipolar, transgender, self-taught ostracodologist!

 As a young person at the University of Minnesota, Don’s mental disability surfaced and abruptly ended their first semester.
 The disorder led them to spiral downward into the darkest realms of life before settling down as a sculptor and marrying.
 Their stepdaughter’s death, however, deeply affected their ability to cope, and they could no longer masquerade in the life they had been living.

-A “new Dawn” settled in San Francisco and volunteered at the California Academy of Sciences, where she assisted retired USGS paleontologist Louie Marincovich for several years.
+A “new Dawn” settled in San Francisco and volunteered at the California Academy of Sciences, where they assisted retired USGS paleontologist Louie Marincovich for several years.
 Having befriended the late Professor Fred Swain back in Minnesota, Dawn focused on ostracodes as a serious hobby, eventually delving into the professional community for reprints, advice, and resources.
 Soon after I joined UCMP in 2002, German malacologist Sven Nielsen asked me to look at the forams in the matrix sampled from Neogene gastropods collected in Chile, whereupon he connected me with Dawn, who was studying the ostracodes.
-Dawn offered to assist me and the museum any way she could, which she faithfully did for the next seven years.
+Dawn offered to assist me and the museum any way they could, which they faithfully did for the next seven years.

 The UCMP community will miss Dawn greatly.